 (1) A member of the public employees retirement system who is participating in the traditional pension plan may purchase service credit by post-tax payroll deduction, pursuant to this rule, rule 145-2-18 of the Administrative Code, section 145.20, 145.201, 145.28, 145.291, 145.292, 145.293, 145.301, 145.302, or 145.31, of the Revised Code, or former section 145.295 or 145.2911 of the Revised Code as they existed prior to January 7, 2013.

 (2) A member who is participating in the combined plan may purchase service credit by post-tax payroll deduction pursuant to this rule, rule 145-3-40 of the Administrative Code, section 145.20, 145.201, 145.291, 145.292, 145.293, or 145.302 of the Revised Code, former section 145.295 or 145.2911 of the Revised Code as it existed prior to January 7, 2013, or section 3.11 or 3.12 of the combined plan document.

 (3) Under a plan that is in compliance with Internal Revenue Code section 414(h)(2), a member may complete a purchase of service credit by pre-tax payroll deduction with amounts designated by the member's employer as picked-up contributions which is also known as an irrevocable pre-tax payroll deduction agreement as permitted by paragraph (E)(2) of this rule.

 (4) A member may purchase service credit in any combination of lump sum payment, partial payment, or post-tax payroll deductions.

-(1) Upon a member's request for purchase of service credit by post-tax payroll deduction the retirement system shall prepare a payroll deduction form that states all of the following:
+(1) Upon a member's request for purchase of service credit by post-tax payroll deduction the retirement system shall prepare a payroll deduction form that is in compliance with rule 145-1-35 of the Administrative Code and states all of the following: